 One of the most common criticisms of vegan diets is that they are not viable in the long term.
 While this has been thoroughly debunked, this misconception has proven to be a thorn in many a vegan’s side.
 When it comes to getting enough protein, for example, many varieties of beans and legumes have enough protein to sustain a healthy diet.
 Nevertheless, keep in mind that arguments based on nutrition are coming from a place of concern, even if they aren’t phrased in the kindest way.

 While eating out, vegans are often limited to specific items on the menu, and they may have to subsist on side entrees.
 This can give off the wrong impression: that we are incapable of having a balanced meal.
 Ironically, outsiders are generally unaware of the plethora of options that vegans have.
 Generally speaking, people in modern societies don’t have a very biodiverse diet.
 Indeed, of the 30,000 species of edible plants on Earth, the average person only eats about a dozen.
-Without getting too preachy, open the eyes of your tablemates by taking some time to discuss some of your favorite meals.
+Without getting too preachy, open the eyes of your tablemates by taking some time to discuss some of your favourite meals.

 What you can do, however, is give evidence to prove that veganism is viable.
 You shouldn’t aim to convince others that your diet is better than theirs (even if it is), but try to dispel the myth that it is unhealthy.
 By demonstrating that vegans can realistically maintain a balanced diet, you can nip these comments in the bud.